passcod/heroku-buildpack-neon/README.md

 native/Cargo.toml.
 It will run `npm install` in the root of the app, then set a default Procfile if none exist to run `npm start`.
 Neon builds should be hooked as normal through the `scripts.install` package.json key.

+### For non-Neon apps

+It's also possible to use this buildpack to run normal non-Neon node apps.
+Why use this instead of the official Node buildpack?
+Perhaps a Neon component is possible in the future.
+Perhaps you like the caching and version behaviour of this buildpack.
+In any case, simply set `engines.neon` to `false` to disable both `native/Cargo.toml` detection and the Rust install.
+Everything else behaves the same.